 In today’s modern world, it is growing increasingly difficult to capture and retain the attention of our youth.
 With mobile phones and social media usage at an all-time high, to stay relevant you must change your strategy.

 Kids who grow up under the guidance and love of a church have much more chance of returning with their families one day when they are adults.
-Making church a fun and engaging place should be your number one priority as a church leader.
+Making the curriculum for children fun and engaging should be your number one priority as a church leader.

 This article will highlight five of the most effective ways to make church a cool place for the kids.

 - Plan Activities

 The best way to get the kids involved and engaged is to plan exciting and enjoyable activities for them to do.
 These activities can include educational ones, like pop quizzes on bible teachings, or activities just for fun – like church bingo.

 Church curriculum for children can be another great way to engage children of all ages in the church community.
 Sunday school classes typically cover a wide range of topics, from Bible stories to church history.
 In addition, many churches offer Vacation Bible School or other special programs throughout the year.
 These programs provide an opportunity for children to learn about the church in a fun and interactive setting.
 As a result, church programs can be a great way for children to develop a love for the church and its community.

 The more fun the activities are, the more likely you are to get repeat visitors and soon all of the kids will be spiritually fed while they have a ton of fun!